-1. Parents must submit the names and telephone numbers of any persons authorized to take their child from the childcare.
+- 1. Parents must sign out their child at the end of the Pre K session to identify the adult that came at pick up time.
+Parents must submit the names and telephone numbers of any persons authorized to take their child from the Pre K program.
 A child will not be released to anyone not authorized to take your child.
-If there is anyone to whom your child is NOT to be released to, parents must provide a court order with this information.

-2. If an incapacitated person, parent, or person suspected of abuse attempts to pick up a child; the child will not be released and attempts will be made to call the parent.
+If there is anyone to whom your child is NOT to be released to, parents must provide a court order with this information. - 2.
+If an incapacitated person, parent, or person suspected of abuse attempts to pick up a child; the child will not be released and attempts will be made to call the parent.
 Police will be notified immediately.
 A staff member will remove the child from the scene while the problem is being resolved.
 Child protection will also be notified by the staff involved.
-The incident will be documented and kept in the center file.

-3. This childcare complies with the State of Minnesota Stature 626.556 regarding mandatory reporting of suspected child abuse.
+The incident will be documented and kept in the center file. - 3.
+This childcare complies with the State of Minnesota Stature 626.556 regarding mandatory reporting of suspected child abuse.
 The statute states under Subdivision 2: "A professional or his delegate who is engaged in the practice of...child care, education...who knows or has reason to believe a child is being neglected or physically or sexually abused shall immediately report the information to the local welfare agency."

 Subdivision 6 states that if a person is mandated to report abuse and fails to do so, that person is guilty of a misdemeanor.
-If the staff of this childcare reports a suspected case of child abuse or neglect to the child protection agency, the childcare teacher will inform the child protection agency.
+If the staff of this Pre K reports a suspected case of child abuse or neglect to the child protection agency, the Pre K teacher will inform the child protection agency.